 Transfer Station

-The Waste Transfer Station is located at 650 Dump Rd, and is operated by the Regional District of Bulkley-Nechako.
+The Waste Transfer Station is located at 650 Dump Road, and is operated by the Regional District of Bulkley-Nechako.
 Visit the RDBN’s website for hours of operation and list of accepted materials.

 Learn More